soklet/soklet/README.md

 ### Why?

-The Java web ecosystem is missing a solution that is dependency-free but offers features like Loom support, DI-awareness, and annotation-based request handling.
+The Java web ecosystem is missing a solution that is dependency-free but offers features like support for virtual threads, DI-awareness, and annotation-based request handling.
 Soklet aims to fill this void.

 ### Design Goals